 The study of Chemistry requires students to have a strong background in Science and Mathematics in Year 10.
-It is a demanding subject requiring a solid foundation in these disciplines and a strong commitment to study.
-It is highly recommend that to do Chemistry, you would also be enrolled in a minimum of Mathematics.
+It is a demanding course requiring a solid foundation in these disciplines and a strong commitment to study.
+It is recommended that to do Chemistry, you would also be enrolled in any Mathematics course.

-- Understand and critically appraise basic concepts of chemistry - Apply experimental skills in observation, manipulation, measurement and experimental design - Use appropriate digital technologies - Appropriately use terminology and reporting styles to communicate information - Work effectively as an individual and as a team member.
+- Understand and critically appraise basic concepts of chemistry - Apply experimental skills in observation, manipulation, measurement and experimental design - Use appropriate digital technologies - Appropriately use terminology and reporting styles to communicate information - Work effectively as an individual and as a team member